-You never know what kinds of fasteners you’ll need to tighten up in the numerous brands of window air conditioners out there.
-Some of them use larger allen head screws to secure parts inside the case.
+You never know what kinds of fasteners you’ll need to tighten up in the many brands of window air conditioners out there.
+Some of them use larger Allen head screws to secure parts inside the case.

 Universal Socket Set

 We suggest the Husky 16-Piece Universal Socket Wrench Set, Model 702200.
-This comes with a handy holder to keep the wrench and sockets organized, and features most of the common socket sizes that are most useful during typical air conditioner repairs.
-You may also need a socket extender to reach those distant nuts and bolts.
+This comes with a handy holder to keep the wrench and sockets together.
+Plus, this set features most of the common socket sizes that you’ll find the most useful during typical air conditioner repairs.
+You may also need a socket extender (sold separately) to reach those distant nuts and bolts.
 But we’ve found this set to work well in virtually all circumstances.
-A socket set that has many chucks is very useful when fixing noisy window air conditioners.

-Needed to verify correct line voltage and troubleshoot thermostats, micro switches, and fan motor windings. however, you need not spend an exorbitant amount, as great reading precision is not required when testing air conditioner components.
-We recommend spending no more than $50 for a meter used in HVAC repairs.
-You’ll get the precision you need for this work, without having to worry too much over breaking the meter if you drop it.
+A meter comes in handy for checking correct line voltage and troubleshooting thermostats, micro switches, and fan motor windings.
+But you need not spend an a lot of money on it, because you don’t need great reading precision when testing air conditioner parts.
+We suggest pending no more than $50 for a meter used in HVAC repairs.
+You’ll get the accuracy you need for this work, without having to worry too much over breaking a very expensive meter if you drop it.

 HVAC Pressure Meter

-In certain situations, the refigerant pressure may be incorrect, and can cause noisy compressor operation.
-However, unless you plan on quieting lots of loud air conditioners, buying this tool is not absolutely necessary.
-Only procure it if you’ve tried everything else to quiet things down, but the compressor still seems noisy.
+In certain cases, the refrigerant pressure may be wrong.
+This can cause noisy compressor operation.
+Yet unless you plan on fixing lots of loud air conditioners, you can usually get by without this tool.
+Only buy one if you’ve tried everything else to lower the sounds, but the compressor still seems noisy.

 White Lithium Spray Grease

-Choose a product that features a very long straw, for reaching those recessed motor bearings within the air cooler.
-When fixing noisy window air conditioners, you need an applicator that can reach all places inside the unit.
+Choose a product that has a very long straw, for reaching those recessed motor bearings within the air cooler.
+When fixing noisy window air conditioners, you need an applicator that reaches all places inside the unit.

 Rubberized Weather Stripping

 Used to fill in spaces in which metal vibrating against other metal can be a big source of noise.
-You can “plug up” this source of noise, by stuffing small pieces of this material in between the offending metal pieces.
+You can “plug up” this vibration, by stuffing small pieces of this material in between the offending metal pieces.